 In general, it is noted that the best case events relate to well forecasted events, while worst case events relate to badly forecasted events.
 Furthermore, it is noted that no clear positive evolution is observed over time neither for storms or ramps.
 It is however not easy to draw such conclusions as the performance depends on many aspects such as the predictability, the behavior of the event and the general conditions in the system such as the availability of flexibility in the system.
-Nevertheless, by lack of better information, it is assumed that these market performance indicators will prevail towards 2030.Market performance levels are thus kept equal to current observations and therefore assume that absolute performance is increased to maintain the same relative performance indicators already assume a substantial improvement in predictability and flexibility in the system to allow market performance during normal conditions, used for the reserve projections (Section 5.5.3.3), are assumed to improve, at least in Elia's best estimate and high flexibility scenarios.
+Nevertheless, by lack of better information, it is assumed that these market performance indicators will prevail towards 2030.
+Market performance levels are thus kept equal to current observations and therefore assume that absolute performance is increased to maintain the same relative performance in view of adding 3.5 GW of offshore wind power.
+In other words, these balancing market performance indicators already assume a substantial improvement in predictability and flexibility in the system to allow market players to maintain balancing performance with additional offshore wind power.
+Note that in contrast, market performance during normal conditions, used for the reserve projections (Section 5.5.3.3), are assumed to improve, at least in Elia's best estimate and high flexibility scenarios.